LazerFX/gilded.rose/Refactor-Steps.md

 | **WARNING** | |
 |-------------|-|
 |❗| You must be careful when running tests, it appears as VSCode and Visual Studio will reliably run the tests once, and once only, so use `dotnet test` to ensure correct test functionality. |

+---

+We've got the switch statement up, and after each one we've finished, we're going to set it to return.
+This should allow us to transfer the control code to the switch without having to worry about the code remaining in the function; eventually we can just remove it altogether.
+This could be likened to a `strangler pattern` approach, where you bypass existing code to run new code, until the existing code is 'strangled' (like the infamous Strangler Fig the pattern takes its name from).
+The first step is the Aged Brie values.

+---